-This document constitutes Management's Discussion and Analysis ("MD&A") of the financial and operational results of Discovery Harbour Resources Corp. ("Discovery Harbour" or the "Company") for the year ended September 30, 2021.
-This MD&A supplements but does not form part of the consolidated financial statements of the Company, and should be read in conjunction with the audited consolidated financial statements for the year ended September 30, 2021.
+This document constitutes Management's Discussion and Analysis ("MD&A") of the financial and operational results of Discovery Harbour Resources Corp. ("Discovery Harbour" or the "Company") for the six months ended March 31, 2022.
+This MD&A supplements but does not form part of the condensed consolidated interim financial statements of the Company, and should be read in conjunction with the condensed consolidated interim financial statements for the six months ended March 31, 2022 and the audited consolidated financial statements for the year ended September 30, 2021.

 Forward-looking statements are subject to known and unknown risks, uncertainties and other factors that may cause actual results to differ materially from those implied by the forward-looking statements.
-Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date the statements were made, and readers are advised to consider such forward-looking statements in light of the risks as set forth below.
+Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date the statements were made, and readers are advised to consider such forward-looking statements in light of the risks set out in this MD&A.

-This MD&A has been prepared as of January 12, 2021 ("Report Date").
+This MD&A has been prepared as of May 26, 2022 ("Report Date").